Search Menu

 A Shared Heritage

-From the mid-1800s onward, Cocker Spaniels were imported into North America.
-Eventually, some breeding stock went back to the British Isles.
+Over time, people bred for either springers or cockers, and the two groups diverged.
 But the breeders on either side of the ocean had different priorities.
-“Most American breeders concentrated on the smaller, elegant solid-colored Cockers blended with the smaller Field Spaniels, while the British breeders were breeding roan and parti-colored springer types with their Cocker Spaniels to produce a larger, leggier Cocker who would hunt and retrieve,” explains Nawrocki.
+“Most American breeders concentrated on the smaller, elegant solid Cockers blended with the smaller Field Spaniels.
+While the British breeders were breeding roan and parti-colored springer types with their Cocker Spaniels to produce a larger, leggier Cocker who would hunt and retrieve,” explains Nawrocki.

-Although they were still considered the same breed, in 1936 the AKC recognized the English type as a separate variety of Cocker Spaniel.
+Although they were still considered the same breed, in 1936, the American Kennel Club recognized the English type as a separate variety of Cocker Spaniel.
 But fanciers wanted to keep the English variety pure and vowed not to breed the two types together.
-Ten years later, in 1946, their efforts were rewarded when the AKC granted the ECS status as a separate breed from the Cocker Spaniel.
+Ten years later, in 1946, their efforts were rewarded when the American Kennel Club granted the ECS status as a separate breed from the Cocker Spaniel.

-There are definite structural similarities between the two breeds.
-Kepley says, “Both should have muzzles/jaws along with the length of neck that allows them to carry a bird as large as a duck or pheasant through rough terrain.
-Both should be solid, well-proportioned, and balanced in their front and rear construction to allow them to push through heavy brush.
-And both have coats that are easy to care for with proper grooming.”
+There are definite physical similarities between the two breeds.
+Kepley says, “Both should have muzzles/jaws along with length of neck that allows them to carry a bird as large as a duck or pheasant through rough terrain.
+Both should be solid, well-proportioned, and balanced in their front and rear construction to allow them to push through heavy brush.”

 Merry Personalities

-Nawrocki says it’s hard to imagine living without an ECS.
+The intelligent English Cocker Spaniel is full of life yet gentle and affectionate.
+Nawrocki says it’s hard to imagine not living with an ECS.
 “Most are very people-oriented.
 They like to be with their person(s) and will follow you around all day if allowed.
 Always merry, they make delightful companions.”
-In general, they enjoy exercise and play, intermingled with the occasional nap.

-Related article: Lhasa Apso Versus Shih Tzu: How to Tell the Difference
+Related article: Lhasa Apso vs. Shih Tzu: Similarities and Differences

 https://www.akc.org/wp-admin/admin-ajax.php